rails/jbuilder/README.md

 # Jbuilder

-Jbuilder gives you a simple DSL for declaring JSON structures that beats messaging giant hash structures.
+Jbuilder gives you a simple DSL for declaring JSON structures that beats manipulating giant hash structures.
 This is particularly helpful when the generation process is fraught with conditionals and loops.
 Here's a simple
 example: